 This page has not been refereed.
 The information given here might be incomplete or provisional.

 1 Introduction

-This page is based on [Ranicki2002].
-Let , be immersions of oriented manifolds in a connected oriented manifold.
-The intersection number has both an algebraic and geometric formulation; roughly speaking it counts with sign the number of intersection points that the two immersions have.
+Let be a connected oriented manifold of dimension and , immersions of oriented - and -manifolds.
+The intersection number of and counts with sign the number of intersection points that the two immersions have.
 The intersection number is an obstruction to perturbing the immersions into being disjoint.
 When it vanishes this perturbation can often be achieved using the Whitney trick.
-The intersection number of immersions is closely related to the intersection form of a -dimensional manifold and in turn its signature: important invariants used in the classification of manifolds.

-The double point set of maps is defined by
+The double point set of and is defined by

 A double point of and is transverse if the linear map